Writer, herb-lover, rabble-rouser, thrill-seeker. Anti-this-and-that but also dreaming.

 In the last decade, much of my work has been directly in service to and with survivors of sexual violence, in particular queer, transgender and gender non-conforming survivors.
-I am queer and survivor of multiple forms of violence.
+I am queer and a survivor of multiple forms of violence.
 I began this work raising money for organizations, transitioned into being a rape crisis counselor in an emergency room and worked for a short time in a community organizing project before I left to focus on putting together an anthology highlighting LGBTQ survivors experiences which was released in April 2016.
 Over time, I became acutely aware that the larger mainstream anti-sexual violence movement is not (yet) equipped to meet the needs of LGBTQ populations.
 I also felt myself drawn to healing work, both supporting others in their process and working more closely with healing my own trauma, depression, anxiety & substance misuse.

 The first survivor I ever began work with was myself, as I began to realize I hadn’t addressed years on years of trauma resulting in complex PTSD.
 I love being in community with other survivors.
 It’s where I feel most at home and seen.
 I love doing work outside the medical industrial complex that supports healing & supports people as they give language to their own experience.

 A queer and trans affirming, trauma-informed herbalist & Breathworker, I offer sliding scale care as a practitioner with The Breathe Network as well as through my own practice.
 I also offer (and have offered in the past) writing and breathwork workshops at healing centers throughout NYC, LGBTQ centers, a Hasidic and Orthodox Jewish healing center, a needle exchange and harm reduction clinic, veterans hospitals, online with the Transformative Language Arts Network, sexual violence resource centers, the collective What Would an HIV Doula Do?, and at colleges and universities.
 I am tuned in to hearing and translating the stories of our bodies, tuned into somatic and embodied expression to move through the places that are stuck, hurting and grieving.